grncdr/js-pockets/README.md

 ## Minimal Interface

-An important property of the `pockets` is that *none of the functions we're writing depend on it*.
+An important property of `pockets` is that *none of the functions we're writing depend on them*.
 They're just a normal functions that accept parameters and return a value or promise ([or take a callback][node-style]).
 In a larger application these functions would be defined in separate modules that can be tested in isolation without having to use `pockets` at all.

 Furthermore, we write very little `.then(...)` or callback boilerplate in our functions, because `pockets` takes care of sequencing the dependencies for us.